-Providing early help to pupils and families at Regency High School means the school can be more effective in providing support.
-Early help means providing support as soon as a possible, at any point in a child’s life, from admission in Year 7 through to age 18 or 19 when pupils leave Regency.
+Providing wellbeing support to pupils and families at Regency High School means the school can be more effective in teaching.
+Wellbeing support means providing support as soon as a possible, at any point in a child’s life, from admission in Year 7 through to age 18 or 19 when pupils leave Regency.

-At Regency High School, Early Help is provided through Wellbeing Triage.
+At Regency High School, support is provided through Wellbeing Triage.
 The Wellbeing and Safeguarding team meet once a week to discuss pupil concerns.
 This meeting is termed ‘Wellbeing Triage’:

 Wellbeing Triage includes the following staff;